 - You can find the trimmed clips in the output directory you choose in step 2.

 VLC as a free media player offers us lots of functions to play around; still, it is not a dedicated video editing software.
-You may already noticed that there are several drawbacks to trim or split a video in VLC:
+You may notice that there are several drawbacks to trim or split a video in VLC:

 You can only trim the head and the tail off from a video.